Ankur-Rai-19/React-Habit-Tracker/README.md

 # **React Habit Tracker App** 🚀
-Habit Tracker is a simple web application built with React that allows users to track their daily habits and monitor their progress over time.
+The Habit Tracker App is a web application that helps users establish and track their daily and weekly habits.
+This project is built using React.js and Redux for state management, and it provides a user-friendly interface to manage habits effectively.

 ## ⭐ Features
 - Add new habits with customizable titles.